 • main(): this method is called at the beginning of a Java program.

-• String args[ ]: args parameter is an instance array of class String
+• String args[ ]: args parameter is an instance array of class 'string'.

-Java Runtime Environment is an implementation of the Java Virtual Machine which executes Java programs.
-It provides the minimum requirements for executing a Java application;
+Java Runtime Environment(JRE) is an implementation of the Java Virtual Machine(JVM) which executes Java programs.
+It provides the minimum requirements for executing a Java application.

-It improves the runtime performance of computer programs based on bytecode.
+JIT compiler improves the runtime performance of computer programs based on bytecode.

-Unicode requires 16 bits and ASCII require 7 bits.
+Unicode requires 16 bits and ASCII requires 7 bits.
 Although the ASCII character set uses only 7 bits, it is usually represented as 8 bits.
 UTF-8 represents characters using 8, 16, and 18 bit patterns.
 UTF-16 uses 16-bit and larger bit patterns.